Explore health content from A to Z.

 I need information about...

 Sodium is a mineral that the body needs in small amounts.
-Because sodium is found in table salt, most people eat far more sodium than they need.
+Sodium is found in table salt.
+Most people eat far more salt than they need.
+There are two main reasons for this: Salt is present in high amounts in most processed foods (pre-prepared foods like breakfast cereals, cookies, and pickles) and in all restaurant foods.
+In other words, if you are not cooking from fresh ingredients at home, you are very likely eating more salt than you need.
 When sodium intake is too high, it can increase thirst and cause the body to retain fluid.
-To avoid these side effects, people with kidney disease are often told to eat less sodium.
+To avoid these side effects, people with chronic kidney disease are often told to eat less sodium.
 The tips on this sheet can show you how.

 Unlike canned and processed foods, fresh foods have no added salt and are better for you.
 When you’re food shopping:

 Choose fresh foods when you can.

 Read food labels before buying packaged foods.
 Check the label’s nutrition facts for sodium amounts and servings per package.

 Try to pick packaged foods with a sodium content of 140 mg (milligrams) or less per serving.